darren987469/darren987469.github.io/_posts/2018-06-13-Database-index.md

 * SELECT * FROM user WHERE a=0 OR b=0;
 * SELECT * FROM user WHERE a>0 AND b=0;
 * SELECT * FROM user WHERE a=0 AND b>0;

+### Isolation levels

+read committed
+dirty read
+dirty write alice/bob car/invoice, early write has not yet committed but later write overwrite an uncommitted value

+snapshot isolation / repeatable read nonrepeatable read/read skew, balance 500/500, transfer 600/400
+problem for temporary inconsistency: backup, analytic query and integrity check (long-running read-only query) multi-version concurrency control (MVCC)

+lost update, 2 concurrent counter increments,
+1. explicit locking
+2. auto detection
+3. compare and set (not work when reading from old snapshot)

+write skew, read the same objects then update some of those objects doctor shifts at least one onc all

+phantom: write in one transaction changes the result of a search query in another transaction

+serializability
+1. serial execution
+2. 2 phase locking, index-range lock or next-key locking
+3. serializable snapshot isolation pessimistic vs optimistic concurrency control

+Rate limit
+1. token bucket(bucket size, refill rate)
+2. leaking bucket(bucket size, outflow rate)
+3. fixed window counter
+4. sliding window log
+5. sliding window counter

+Hash tree or Merkle tree
+every non-leaf node is labeled with the hash of the labels or values (in case of leaves) of its children nodes.
+Hash trees allow efficient and secure verification of the contents of large data structures.

+bloom filter, possible in set or definitely not in set